 The enslaved women responsible for this economic success did not personally profit from their work.
 They were enslaved for life.
 Their children would also spend their lives on the rice plantations producing profits for someone else, and their success encouraged the planters to start more plantations and import more enslaved women to work on them.

 This mortar and pestle for pounding grain was used in the process of threshing, or separating, grains of rice from the rice plant.
 Threshing was a very labor-intensive process.
-The mortar, or bottom piece, has a hollowed-out bowl where harvested rice hulls are placed.
-The hulls are pounded with the pestle, the long wooden paddle, until the grains of rice separated out.
+The mortar, or bottom piece, was a hollowed-out bowl where harvested rice hulls were placed.
+The hulls were pounded with the pestle, the long wooden paddle, until the grains of rice separated out.
 After the grains of rice were separated, the rice was sorted from the hulls by shaking them through a basket woven of leaves and grass.

 The pestle of this unit is a solid piece of cypress wood that is thirty-eight inches long and weighs about twenty-five pounds.
 These tools were dangerous to use and could cause severe injuries.